 The possible sentences for probation violations in Kentucky include incarceration, harsher restrictions, fines, or the extension of the probation period, depending on the severity of the offense.
 In some cases, the judge may also wish to order counseling or rehabilitation.

 If you believe that a probation officer has violated your rights by conducting an unlawful search, it’s important to contact an experienced Lexington criminal defense lawyer right away at (859) 569-4014.
-A skilled attorney at Suhre & Associates, LLC can help you understand your rights and pursue any legal action that may be necessary.
+A skilled attorney at Suhre & Associates DUI and Criminal Defense Lawyers can help you understand your rights and pursue any legal action that may be necessary.